By Ryan Liew (aged 9) & Alastair Liew (aged 11)

 |The Liew brothers standing in front of the mandible of a wild pig strung up on a coconut tree near the Pulau Ubin jetty.|

-Pulau Ubin is one of Singapore’s last kampongs (villages).
+Pulau Ubin, an island off the northeastern coast of Singapore, is one of the country's last kampongs (villages).
 On 28 February 2015, a group of die-hard NSS Kids and their families made their way to this charming island, accessible by a $2.50 bumboat ride from Changi Village.